tiby312/dinotree_alg/readme.txt

 The design decision was made that the axis at each level of the tree be known at compile time.
 There is an XAXIS struct and a YAXIS struct that are passed as type parameters recursively.
 The benefit of this is that branches that are made based off of the axis can be eliminated at compile time.
 Specilaized versions of these functions can be generated by the compiler that do not have to branch based off of different axis comparisons.
 The downside of this is that you have to pick a starting axis statically.
 This means that if the space that you are partitioning can vary in dimension, you may not be picking the best starting axis to partition against.
 So if this is a problem for you, you can wrap the collision system behind a trait that does NOT take the starting axis as a type parameter.
 Then you you can have some dynamic code that will create either a XAXIS, or YAXIS starting collision system that is then returned as a Box of that trait.
 The downside to this, however, is that two whole versions of your collision system will be monomorphized by the compiler, one for each axis.
 So this might lead to a big jump in the size of the program.

 A good multi-crate project is setup so that the interface between crates is very simple compared to the complexity contained within each one.

+What about 3d?
+Making this multi dimensional would have added to the complexity, so the design desision was made to only target 2d.
+That's not to say one couldn't still take advantage of this system in a 3d simulation.
+Every bot could store a height field that you do an extra check against in the collision function.
+The downside is that imagine if there were many bots stacked on top of each other, but you only wanted to query a small cube.
+Then doing it this way, your query function would have to consider all those bots that were stacked.
+If there are only a few different height values, one could maintain a seperte 2d dinotree for each level.